 By automating IT activities, businesses will become lean, focused teams aligned with market interests.
 The potential of loss due to human error is removed when workers rely on technology to replace manual operations.
 Automated live patching and updates at all stages of the stack remove downtime and the need for ops veterans with "hand-me-down" expertise.

 To Sum It Up

-Adoption, as previously stated, Cloud-native technology and implementation methodologies will provide major benefits to full-cycle app development organisations by lowering complexity and the time it takes to get ideas to clients.
-To effectively gain the benefits of cloud native development services, significant organisational, behavioural, and technological changes are required
+Adoption, as previously stated, Cloud-native technology and implementation methodologies will provide major benefits to full-cycle app development organizations by lowering complexity and the time it takes to get ideas to clients.
+To effectively gain the benefits of cloud-native development services, significant organizational, behavioral, and technological changes are required